-Repairing the aorta allows the blood to flow the way it should.
-Treatment options include:
+In surgery, the doctor will take out the narrowed part of the aorta and then reattach the ends together.
+This allows the blood to flow the way it should.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and

 call your doctor or nurse call line if your child is having problems.
 It's also a good idea to